Algorithms and cultures

 For example, a company with stellar levels of customer satisfaction may be abusive and disrespective towards employees and suppliers.
 We have heard horror stories (directly from the people involved and from the press) about the abuse employees on all levels and suppliers of any kind suffer from big brand companies otherwise boasting great customer satisfaction.

-What’s worse, measuring often gives you a distorted picture and may even make things worse.
+What’s worse, measuring often gives you a distorted picture and thus the improvement initiatives launched may even make things worse.
 People’s intelligence, opinions and insights seem to elude survey questions.

 It seems like no algorhythm has managed to replace old-school MBWA.
 But is this way of managing still possible in cultures shaped by algorithms?